planetoftheweb/raybo-old/_site/projects/rayveal/04_Templates.md

 ---
-layout: layouts/post-sidebar.njk
+layout: post-sidebar.njk
 title: Templates
 summary: A markdown first slide framework based on the awesome reveal.js, with multiple presentations, custom layouts and a whole lot more."
-tags:
-  - project
+sidebar: rayveal
+eleventyNavigation:
+  key: templates
+  title: 'Templates'
-  - rayveal
+  parent: rayveal
+  order: 4
 ---

 # Templates

 There are a number of templates that are quickly accessed by using data attributes in comments.
 Here are some of the templates currently available.

 ## Title Slide